Number the Stars

 Number the Stars is a work of historical fiction by the American author Lois Lowry about the escape of a family of Jews from Copenhagen, Denmark, during World War II.

-The story's title is taken from a reference to Psalm 147:4 in which the writer relates that God has numbered all the stars and named each of them.
-It coincides into the Star of David, which is worn by Ellen Rosen on her necklace and is a symbol of Judaism.
+The story's title is taken from a reference to Psalm 147:4, in which the writer relates that God has numbered all the stars and named each of them.
+This coincides with the Star of David, which Ellen Rosen wears on her necklace and is a symbol of Judaism.

 The novel was awarded the Newbery Medal in 1990[1] as the previous year's "most distinguished contribution to American literature for children."[2]

 Lowry traveled to Copenhagen to conduct research and interviews for the book.
-She took the photo of ten-year-old Anna Caterina Johnson, the Swedish girl used for the cover (shown in infobox), which was used on many editions of the book.[3]
+She took the photo of ten-year-old Anna Caterina Johnson, the Swedish girl used for the cover (shown in infobox), which was used on many book editions.[3]

 Plot